2015 Malaysia FAM League

 The 2015 Malaysia FAM League (referred to as the FAM League) is the 63rd season of the FAM League since its establishment in 1952.
-The league is currently the third level football league in Malaysia.
+The league is, currently, the third level football league in Malaysia.
 Kuantan are the defending champions and currently play in the second level of Malaysian football, Malaysia Premier League.

 Rule changes

 The FAM League introduced the "home grown players" rule, which aims to encourage the development of young footballers at FAM League clubs.
 The new rule required clubs to name at least five U-21 players in their squad.

+Season changes

+The following teams have changed division since the 2014 season.